JumpTwentyFour/php-coding-standards/README.md

 ## Extending

-These code standards are extendible, all you need to do is create your own `ecs.php` in the root directory of your project:
+These code standards are extendable, all you need to do is create your own `ecs.php` in the root directory of your project:

 ```php
 <?php